 In that goal, you’re not alone.
 Millennials continue to be the largest group of homebuyers, representing a 34% share for the fourth consecutive year.
 It’s an exciting time, for sure, but a major financial decision like buying a home can be daunting—or even terrifying, especially when you have student loans to worry about.

-You are sold on the right reasons to buy a home.
 If you’re not ready to buy, real estate agents can tell.
 According to Leah Christian, a Georgia-based real estate agent, it’s as simple as the way you talk about the home.

 “If you gush about decorating and buying all new furniture, it’s a warning sign you may not actually be ready,” she says.
 “When you talk about long-term commitment, I know you are ready.”